-- A. Before approving any land development plan for recording, the Borough Council must be assured by means of a proper development agreement and performance guarantee that the improvements required by this Ordinance and the improvements appearing on the plan will be installed in strict accordance with the standards and specifications of this Ordinance, unless: - A Applicant chooses to install all required improvements prior to construction of any building; in place of using performance guarantees, in which case, the Borough shall, as deemed necessary, require the Applicant to have adequate insurance, hold harmless agreements, an escrow account to cover the costs of inspections and a professional estimate of the costs of the improvements (to be used to establish the amount of the inspections escrow). - B. Purpose of Security: The security required by this Article shall stand as security for compliance with all ordinances, other laws, covenants, stipulations, conditions and rules applicable to the land development for which it is filed. - C. No construction of buildings or paving or sales of any individual lot or condominium unit within a land development shall take place unless: a) there is on file, with the Borough, current duly executed and approved security, or b) all rough grading is complete and all required public improvements, utilities, streets, drainage facilities, sewers and street lights have been completed and accepted by Borough Council.
+- A. Before approving any land development plan for recording, the Borough Council must be assured by means of a proper development agreement and performance guarantee that the improvements required by this Chapter and the improvements appearing on the plan will be installed in strict accordance with the standards and specifications of this Chapter, unless: - (1) An applicant chooses to install all required improvements prior to construction of any building; in place of using performance guarantees, in which case, the Borough shall, as deemed necessary, require the applicant to have adequate insurance, hold harmless agreements, an escrow account to cover the costs of inspections and a professional estimate of the costs of the improvements (to be used to establish the amount of the inspections escrow). - B. Purpose of security.
+The security required by this Article shall stand as security for compliance with all ordinances, other laws, covenants, stipulations, conditions and rules applicable to the land development for which it is filed. - C. No construction of buildings or paving or sales of any individual lot or condominium unit within a land development shall take place unless: (1) there is on file, with the Borough, current duly executed and approved security, or (2) all rough grading is complete and all required public improvements, utilities, streets, drainage facilities, sewers and street lights have been completed and accepted by Borough Council.

-§ 702 - Improvements to be Provided by the Applicant
+§ 180-43.
+Improvements to be provided by the applicant.

-- A. In all cases, the land Applicant shall be responsible for the installation of all improvements required by this Ordinance. - B. The Borough Engineer or other designee shall make such inspections of the required improvements at such intervals as may be reasonably necessary to assure compliance with this Ordinance.
-The reasonable costs of such inspection shall be borne by the land Applicant, making use of an escrow account or other arrangement agreed to by the Borough.
+- A. In all cases, the land applicant shall be responsible for the installation of all improvements required by this Chapter. - B. The Borough Engineer or other designee shall make such inspections of the required improvements at such intervals as may be reasonably necessary to assure compliance with this Chapter.
+The reasonable costs of such inspection shall be borne by the land applicant, making use of an escrow account or other arrangement agreed to by the Borough.